ory/docs/docs/docs/ecosystem/community.md

 [![Run Ory Oathkeeper in Postman](../../static/img/docs/postmanOathkeeper.svg)](https://app.getpostman.com/run-collection/12423954-8c811fa9-6666-499b-b5a6-71d059274dbf?action=collection%2Ffork&collection-url=entityId%3D12423954-8c811fa9-6666-499b-b5a6-71d059274dbf%26entityType%3Dcollection%26workspaceId%3Dba1e6798-1497-4918-a896-cac2f90d481b)

-Our API Collections built directly from the swagger specification (you can find it at the path `/spec/api.json`) and are organized into folders that categorize the various API calls.
+Our API Collections are built directly from the swagger specification (you can find it at the path `/spec/api.json`) and are organized into folders that categorize the various API calls.

-For example, in the Ory Kratos collection you will find all calls related to `identities` in the folder with the same name.
+For example, in the Ory Kratos collection, you will find all calls related to `identities` in the folder with the same name.

 To be able to work with the collection you need to set the `baseURl` variable.
-For example when running Ory Kratos as configured, the `baseURl` needs to be set to the public endpoint(in the [Quickstart](https://www.ory.sh/kratos/docs/quickstart) it is`http://127.0.0.1:4433/`).
+For example, when running Ory Kratos as configured, the `baseURl` needs to be set to the public endpoint(in the [Quickstart](https://www.ory.sh/kratos/docs/quickstart) it is`http://127.0.0.1:4433/`).